vermavinay982/age-gender-classifier-vggface/README.md

 - Evaluation script of the same model is there to infer your models

 ## Contribute
-You can for the repository - create a pull request after making changes or can drop the issue byt creating a new issue.
+You can for the repository - create a pull request after making changes or can drop the issue by creating a new issue.
 It would be helpful for the community.

 ## Credits